 One thing that is always present – Helloween has a sense of humor, and this album is no exception.
 Let’s start with the album cover.
 Where did you get the idea for that picture?

-It was like a Martin Hausler’s taking deep, I told everybody my meaning of my God given right shouldn’t be taken too serious.
-As I told you, it is like superstitious, it’s my own shitty God given right to do what I want to do with my life.
+It was like a Martin Hausler’s taking deep.
+I told everybody my meaning of my God-given right shouldn’t be taken too seriously.
+As I told you, it is like superstitious, and it’s my own shitty God-given right to do what I want to do with my life.
 That’s it, that’s the message.
-Which we all know, probably we have been in that situation after school and that’s actually it.
-Martin took it like much deeper, that we could do it like rebellion, revolution and there will be a Pumpkin Army fighting for their rights.
-I said, do whatever you want as long as the picture is cool, if the photo looks good, if the cover looks good, we go for it.
+We all know that probably we have been in that situation after school, and that’s actually it.
+Martin took it much deeper to do it like rebellion, revolution, and a Pumpkin Army fighting for their rights.
+I said, do whatever you want as long as the picture is cool.
+If the photo looks good, we go for it if the cover looks good.
 And when everybody saw that the day after tomorrow vibe and this Pumpkin army fighting for their rights, standing even on the Statue of liberty.
-I said, yeah the Americans will love it.
+I said, yeah, the Americans will love it.
 So let’s do it.

-That’s coincidentally, you could interpret it into that, yeah.
-But if you run through the lyrics from “Lost in America” for example, you realize it’s not USA.
-It’s the South American continent actually.
-So yeah, that’s coincidence.
+That’s coincidental.
+You could interpret it into that, yeah.
+But if you run through the lyrics from “Lost in America,” for example, you realize it’s not the USA.
+It’s the South American continent, actually.
+So yeah, that’s a coincidence.
 No further thought, yeah.
 “Laughs”

-One thing that draws attention are the titles of the songs.
-This time, those are directly from the 80’s.
+One thing that draws attention is the titles of the songs.
+This time, those are directly from the ’80s.

 Was it something which you drew attention to on purpose?

-No. But at the end of the day we had like 33, 34 songs on ideas on the table and actually Charly is the one together with management to pick out their jewels and their favorites and leave us alone.
-Because we told them not to give us the choice, because when you write a song, it is your baby, you love it to death.
-If somebody in the band comes and tells you I don’t like it, you have a problem inside the band and nobody is that cool.
+No. But at the end of the day, we had like 33, 34 songs on ideas on the table, and actually, Charly is the one together with management to pick out their jewels and their favorites and leave us alone.
+Because we told them not to give us a choice, because when you write a song, it is your baby, you love it to death.
+If somebody in the band comes and tells you I don’t like it, you have a problem inside the band, and nobody is that cool.
 It hurts.
-So these decisions should actually be done by other people, they like what we do.
-So let them pick out their favorites and it will be fine for the rest of the world I think.
-It’s much better than having t bands killing themselves, like we did in the earlier days.
+So these decisions should actually be made by other people, they like what we do.
+So let them pick out their favorites, and it will be fine for the rest of the world, I think.
+It’s much better than having t bands killing themselves as we did in the earlier days.
 So it’s much better that way.